dharmafly/elsewhere/_posts/2002-01-01-how-does-it-work.md

 ---
-heading: How does it work?
 category: overview
+heading: "How does it work?"
+path: overview
 ---

-Elsewhere crawls the web page at the supplied URL and looks for links that contain the attribute [`rel=me`][rel=me]:
+To use Elsewhere, simply provide it with a URL.
+Elsewhere will use this target as the entry point to the graph and will search it for links that contain the attribute [`rel=me`][rel=me]:

     <a href="http://dharmafly.com" rel="me">Dharmafly</a>

-The `rel=me` attribute is a microformat to assert that the link is to a website, page or resource that is owned by (or is about) the same person that at the target URL.
-For example, if the target URL is a person's Twitter profile page, then that page may contain a link to the person's home page or main website.
+The `rel=me` attribute is a microformat to assert that the link is to a website, page or resource that is owned by (or is about) the same person as the page the link is on.

+For example, if you've given Elsewhere a URL that's a Twitter profile, they usually contain a link to that person or company's webpage; this link has the `rel=me` microformat.

-The URLs in the `rel=me` links are then crawled for further `rel=me` links and so on, building a comprehensive graph along the way.
+When Elsewhere finds a `rel=me` link or links at a URL, it searches each of them for more, building a comprehensive graph along the way.

-For example, a person's Twitter profile page may link to his or her home page, which then links to the person's Last.fm, Flickr, Facebook, GitHub, LinkedIn and Google+ profiles, as well as the person's company website.
-The information in the graph is all public, having been added by the person when they created their social media profiles and web pages.
+For example, a person's Twitter profile page may link to his or her home page, which in turn links to their Last.fm, Flickr, Facebook, GitHub, LinkedIn, Google+ profiles etc.

+Elsewhere can only search public profiles and webpages for links.
+If a page isn't public, Elsewhere can't search it for links.
+It's also worth noting that profile owners deliberately place these links on their profiles to make them discoverable.
+If the profile owner has neglected to place a link there, Elsewhere won't find one.

-Once Elsewhere has run out of `rel=me` links to crawl, it returns the list of URLs it has found, representing the person's 'social graph'.
+Once Elsewhere has run out of new `rel=me` links to search, it returns a list of all the URLs it has found.
+This list is what is referred to as the 'social graph', the owner of which being the owner of the URL you initially gave Elsewhere.

 ## Strict Mode and verified links